ccx98a/QuickSat/README.md

 # QuickSat-study-on-Satellite-Position-Error-Effects
-Partial data used for analyzing satellite position and link quality More data will be released soon ~
+Partial data used for analyzing satellite position and link quality.

+More data will be released soon ~